Ask a doctor about a prescription for ORALAIR 300 IR Sublingual Tablets

 If you take more ORALAIR than you should, you may experience allergic symptoms, even localized symptoms in the mouth and throat.
 If you experience severe symptoms, consult your doctor immediately.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-If you forgot to take ORALAIR
+If you forget to take ORALAIR

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 If you interrupted treatment for more than 7 days, consult your doctor on how to resume your treatment.

-If you interrupt treatment with ORALAIR
+If you stop taking ORALAIR

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Like all medicines, this medicine mayproduceside effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone experiences them.

-Stop taking ORALAIR and immediately contact your doctor or hospital if you experience any of the following symptoms:
+Stop taking ORALAIR and contact your doctor or hospital immediately if you experience any of the following symptoms:

-The treatment should only be resumed following the instructions of a doctor.
+Treatment should only be resumed following the instructions of a doctor.

 Other possible side effects